n1kdo/tictactoe/README.md

-# otterson tic tac toe demo
+# tic tac toe demo

 This was a programming test that I was given as part of a job interview.